CodeBridge-Lab/qr-attendance/README.md

 ### Secure, location-verified classroom attendance powered by dynamic QR codes

-A full-stack web application that automates classroom attendance using QR codes, real-time GPS verification, device fingerprinting, and a modern responsive interface for teachers and students.
+A full-stack web application that automates classroom attendance using QR codes, real-time GPS verification, device fingerprinting and a modern responsive interface for teachers and students.

 </div>